-4 Conclusion
+4. Conclusion

-The results successfully validated other studies showing that cross-correlation electron backscatter diffraction with dynamically simulated reference patterns can be used to resolve pseudosymmetry in materials with near-unity tetragonality, such as γ -TiAl.
-By analyzing simulated scans of γ -TiAl, the pseudosymmetry was successfully resolved for 100% of the scan for patterns free of pattern center error and at full resolution (1024x1024 pixels).
-The theoretical limits of the methodology were established and were found to be fairly robust to pattern center error, pattern resolution, and pattern noise, successfully resolving the pseudosymmetry for pattern center errors up to about 13 μm, pattern resolutions of 82x82 pixels, and Poisson noise with $\lambda = 0.1$.
+This paper successfully builds upon other studies, showing that cross-correlation electron backscatter diffraction with dynamically simulated reference patterns can be used to resolve pseudosymmetry in materials with near-unity tetragonality, such as γ -TiAl.
+By analysis of simulated scans of γ -TiAl, the pseudosymmetry was successfully resolved for 100% of the scan for patterns free of pattern center error and at full resolution (1024 × 1024 pixels).
+The theoretical limits of the methodology were established and were found to be fairly robust to pattern center error, pattern resolution and pattern noise, successfully resolving the pseudosymmetry for pattern center errors up to about 13 μm, pattern resolutions of 82 × 82 pixels and Poisson noise with $\lambda = 0.1$.
 Subsequent studies could address the use of image processing to potentially mitigate the effects of noise.

-The results of the analysis of an experimental sample of γ -TiAl demonstrated the capability of the methods set forth in this study to resolve pseudosymmetry in lamellar γ -TiAl, successfully indexing about 96% of the points in the scan.
-Of the several methodologies evaluated in this study-namely a calculation of tetragonality, the normalized cross-correlation coefficient, mutual information, shift confidence, and SSE of the cross-correlation-a hybrid method utilizing both the normalized crosscorrelation coefficient and the mutual information successfully resolved areas that Hough-based indexing methods failed to consistently index and revealed microstructure that was not immediately apparent before resolving the pseudosymmetry.
-The cross-correlation coefficient, the mutual information, and a measurement of tetragonality using CC-EBSD analysis all produced very similar results for the given sample.
-The study also demonstrated a new methodology for performing the pattern-center calibration to achieve very good results even with Hough-based indexing.
-While the Hough-based results for the current sample performed remarkably well at picking a consistent orientation, the cross-correlation methods suggest that they erroneously indexed one of the two sets of unique orientations within the sample, accounting for nearly 25% of the scan.
-Therefore, the results for the sample analyzed in the current study suggest that Hough-based methods may consistently pick a pseudosymmetric orientation, but cross-correlation methodologies should be used to more confidently identify the correct pseudosymmetric orientation in γ -TiAl.
+The results of the analysis of an experimental sample of γ -TiAl demonstrated the capability of the methods set forth in this study to resolve pseudosymmetry in lamellar γ -TiAl.
+These methods successfully indexed about 96% of the points in the scan, with correct c-axis identification verified using known relationships between neighbors in ordered domains of γ -TiAl.
+Of the several methodologies evaluated in this study - namely a calculation of tetragonality, the normalized cross-correlation coefficient, mutual information, shift confidence and SSE of the cross-correlation - a hybrid method utilizing both the normalized cross-correlation coefficient and the mutual information successfully resolved areas that Houghbased indexing methods failed to consistently index and revealed microstructure that was not immediately apparent before resolving the pseudosymmetry.
+The cross-correlation coefficient, the mutual information and a measurement of tetragonality using CC-EBSD analysis all produced very similar results for the given sample.
+The study also demonstrated a new methodology for performing the pattern center calibration to achieve very good results even with Houghbased indexing.
+While the Hough-based results for the current sample performed remarkably well at selecting a consistent orientation, the cross-correlation methods suggest that the Hough-based method erroneously indexed one of the two sets of unique orientations within the sample, accounting for nearly 25% of the scan.
+Therefore, the results for the sample analyzed in the current study suggest that Hough-based methods may consistently select a pseudosymmetric orientation, but cross-correlation methodologies should be used to more confidently identify the correct pseudosymmetric orientation in γ -TiAl.

 The study showed that the cross-correlation coefficient and mutual information can be effectively used to consistently identify minute differences between patterns.
 The use of tetragonality calculations from CC-EBSD to resolve pseudosymmetry also illustrates the potential of CC-EBSD to measure absolute strain and therefore tetragonality.
-Shift confidence, a measure of the height of the convolution of sub-regions of the patterns, also performed exceptionally well and had excellent robustness to pattern center error, poor pattern resolution, and image noise.
-However, it picked a different pseudosymmetric orientation when resolving the pseudosymmetry in the experimental scan, compared to the cross-correlation coefficient, mutual information, and tetragonality.
+Shift confidence, a measure of the height of the convolution of subregions of the patterns, also performed exceptionally well and had excellent robustness to pattern center error, poor pattern resolution and image noise.
+However, it chose a different pseudosymmetric orientation when resolving the pseudosymmetry in the experimental scan, compared to the crosscorrelation coefficient, mutual information and tetragonality.
 As a new measure of correlation proposed in this study, it may deserve further consideration and evaluation for its use within the CC-EBSD methodology.
-The SSE of the cross-correlation failed to resolve the pseudosymmetry in the experimental scan.
+The SSE of the cross-correlation coefficient failed to resolve the pseudosymmetry in the experimental scan.